DPotoyan/Chem324/_sources/ch01/note02.md

 :align: center
 ```

-Classical mechanics leads to the Rayleigh-Jeans law which works only in low frequency region.

----

-The classical reasoning  about black body radiation is following:
+Classical mechanics reasoning about black body radiation goes like this:

 - One can fit more of high fequency (short wavelength) waves in the box than small frequency ones.
 The number of waves with small frequency region $[\nu, \nu+d\nu]$ is: